 In addition, as we know, Retirement Planning is not just about whacking money into Self Administered Pension schemes, there are alternative and complimentary options that need exploring.
 Entrepreneur Relief, Retirement Relief, potential spouse benefits, and other tax efficient options remain available.

 No matter what way you dice it however, if you are a proprietary director, and have cash in the business, you’d be ‘quackers’ to not at least be aware of the avenues open to you!
-I sure hope that this article was of value to you in determining; should I set up a Self Administered Pension.
+I sure hope that this article was of value to you in determining; should I set up a Self Administered Pension Fund.
 If and when you need a trusted advisor to help with your own retirement planning please do check out the Work With Paddy section, and get in touch via the form below if we might be a good fit.

 Join the podcast membership today and get every exclusive future episode – get informed & avoid mistakes in your investment and retirement planning.